 1. Never use the trackpad

 When I entered university to study computer science, I always used my trackpad for all my work.
 For four-five years, I kept doing this and it probably destroyed my wrist even faster.
-When you use a trackpad, you put your hand in a unnatural position.
+When you use a trackpad, you put your hand in an unnatural position.
 So what did I do?

 I bought a separate computer mouse.
 I use it all the time unless I forget to take it.
 Which rarely happens.
 If I do forget it, I hate my life cause after an hour my wrist hurts again.
 So remember to use a computer mouse and stop using the trackpad.
-This helped me tremendously and would suggest you to do the same to prevent RSI and/or carpal tunnel.
+This helped me tremendously and would suggest you do the same to prevent RSI and/or carpal tunnel.

 So all in all prevent yourself from using the trackpad as much as possible!

 When you finally use a mouse, train yourself in using your arm to move instead of your wrist.

 Certain types of mouse movements were defined primarily in video-gaming.
 The first one is wrist movement and the second arm movement.
 It comes down to when you move your mouse, you either use the wrist to move it or your arm.